ifood/.github/DEVELOPMENT.md

 ### Bugs

 We use GitHub Issues for our public bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
-If you are certain this is a new, x`unreported bug, you can submit a bug report.
+If you are certain this is a new unreported bug, you can submit a bug report using our bug report template.

 - **One bug per issue:** Please report a single bug per issue.
 This make easier to assign and follow the correction.
 - **Provide reproduction steps:** List all the steps necessary to reproduce the issue.
 The person reading your bug report should be able to follow these steps to reproduce your issue with minimal effort.